Noxagonal/Vulkan2DRenderer/README.md

-# C++ Vulkan 2D Renderer
+# Vulkan 2D Renderer library

-:exclamation: This project is a work in progress and is not ready to be used in any project as of yet.
-API will change frequently. :exclamation:
+:exclamation: This project is a work in progress (pre-alpha).
+Frequent API changes, ABI changes, crashes... :exclamation:

-Vulkan 2D Renderer is a C++17 library designed to be easy to use, powerful and high performance 2D rendering backend.
+Vulkan 2D Renderer is a C++17 library, it is designed to be easy to use, high performance 2D rendering backend for realtime applications.
 You only need a few lines of code to create a window and display simple shapes.
 On the other hand you can create a variety of different effects using meshes and applying different modifiers to them.
 Internally workloads are automatically grouped to create more efficient submissions to the GPU and all resource loading and saving is multithreaded.